Skip to content

 Delivery flow

 The SinkManager groups all payloads from a CollectResult by (sink_type, sink_name), then calls deliver() on each group.
-A single collect() call can route payloads to any number of sinks in one shot.
+A single on_task_complete() call can route payloads to any number of sinks in one shot.

 Error handling